Ks4four/dots-nt/README.md

 adopting bottom row 12345 numbers because chinese input is necessary, and they are actually non-semantic. stuffing semantic ("i need to type numbers") and non-semantic ("i need to press numbers to type chinese") into one `numberLayer` is actually very unreasonable. as for right hand symbol `combo`s, they are completely symmetrical to left hand "Shift" key + numbers.

-`combo`s above left hand `homeRow` copied from `miryoku`: "ESC" key, "TAB" key, "Space" key. placing colon in `combo` above right hand `homeRow` is just a `vim` habit, as for other symbols they are basically randomly arranged.
+`combo`s above left hand `homeRow` copied from miryoku: "ESC" key, "TAB" key, "Space" key. placing colon in `combo` above right hand `homeRow` is just a vim habit, as for other symbols they are basically randomly arranged.

 #### brackets
 choose rolling instead of symmetry.